Quasinormal modes in kink excitations and kink-antikink interactions: a toy model: Introduction

 Resonance windows are found in many other kink and antikink scattering models including recently the $\phi^4$ model variants \cite{simas2016suppression,bazeia2018scattering,gomes2018false}, the $\phi^6$ model and variants \cite{gani2014kink,bazeia2019kink,demirkaya2017kink}, the $\phi^8$ model \cite{gani2015kink,belendryasova2019scattering}, coupled two component kinks \cite{alonso2018reflection, halavanau2012resonance} and other models \cite{gani2018scattering}.
 In all these works the presence of vibrational modes is an essential ingredient to find resonance windows.
 For instance, in a model that interpolates between a degenerate vacuum with a vibrational mode to a vacuumless model without a vibrational mode, the resonance windows are suppressed as the vibrational modes disappear \cite{simas2017degenerate}.
 Surprisingly, resonance windows are also found in the $\phi^6$ model where the kinks do not exhibit normal modes.
 However, in this case the resonance is due to the interplay of the translational energy with the normal mode of the kink antikink pair \cite{dorey2011kink}.
 Similar results were found recently in a model where the kinks have power-law asymptotics \cite{belendryasova2019scattering}.
 Particularly, the study of collisions of kinks in such systems with long range tails is very interesting and requires specialized methods, as shown in \cite{manton2018forces,christov2019kink,christov2019long}.
 In some of these studies, approximate methods such as collective coordinate approximation have been used to partially understand the mechanism behind the resonance.
 However, it is known that in many models the detailed pattern of the resonance windows cannot be captured by the collective coordinate approach.
 A recent approximate description of the resonance in the $\phi^4$ and $\phi^6$ models using the collective coordinates has been given in \cite{takyi2016collective,weigel2019collective}, where the authors discuss the applicability and the discrepancies between this approach and the exact results from the field equations.
+The studies in \cite{takyi2016collective,weigel2019collective} give evidence to the fact that the energy exchange mechanism of Campbell et al. is only an approximate description and it alone is not sufficient to create the resonance windows.
+In particular, it was pointed out in \cite{adam2019spectral} that this failure might happen because the normal modes disappear into the continuum during a kink-antikink collision.